 To be considered for the training, please contact Quality Staffing Services at (410) 742-2600 or fill out the form below.

 Eligible applicants will be invited to a mandatory information session.
-Next session begins in June 19, 2017.
-DEADLINE for applications will be June 9, 2017.
+Next session begins in October.

 To be eligible for consideration, candidates must:

 - MUST be a Maryland resident (Lower Shore preferred)

 - Have a High School Diploma or GED (will accept 17 yr olds who have JUST graduated!)

 - Be able to pass a pre-employment “6 panel” drug screen

 - Display hand-arm steadiness

 - Display strong near-vision to see details at close range

 - Be able to recognize and solve problems

 - Be able to adjust controls with precision